As Andean condors decline, tradition draws critics

 BREEDING PROGRAMS

-Andean condors, which can fly more than 100 miles in a single day, used to be connected all along the mountains from Argentina to Venezuela as a single population.
+Andean condors, which can fly more than 100 miles (160 km) in a single day, used to be connected all along the mountains from Argentina to Venezuela as a single population.

 Because fragmented groups no longer integrate, over the long-term they risk heading toward a genetic bottleneck, when in-breeding can result in defects like infertility.